NeneWang/docs/jou-project/mcli.md

 - Requires:
 	- Requires storing on tests. to indicate that these exactly don't require testing's.
 		- Remember this are the source of truths
-	- From what I can see here, they can take the same advantage here than the dsa's (and follow the same pattern. even allow for non running if the solution extension is not *.js) And we would also be taking advantage of the platform built already here for the common dsa prioblems
+	- From what I can see here, they can take the same advantage here than the dsa's (and follow the same pattern. even allow for non running if the solution extension is not *.js) And we would also be taking advantage of the platform built already here for the common dsa prioblems.

+Opening the right solution problems